Skip to content

 - 'potion{type=SLOW;duration=40;lvl=2}'

-Go to the MythicLib/skill folder and create a YAML configuration file, which name can be whatever your want.
-Let's say it's tutorial.yml.
-Just like in Mythic, you can:
+Go to the MythicLib/skill folder and create a YAML configuration file, which name can be whatever you want - let's say you name it tutorial.yml.
+Just like in MythicMobs, you can:

 • have multiple skills within the same config file

-• the file and folder names do not matter
+• file and folder names can be whatever you want

 yaml